-Is the integer number of records back to go to retrieve the value.
+Is the integer number of records to go forward (for a positive offset) or backward (for a negative offset) to retrieve the value.

 If the offset is prior to the partition boundary sort value, the return will be the default value for the field.
 The calculation is performed prior to any WHERE TOTAL tests, but after WHERE_GROUPED tests.